 We are committed to the highest possible standards of honesty, integrity and conduct.
 These standards are essential to our business and foster confidence in our FHLBank and the FHLB System.
 To promote these standards with our employees and our vendors, we maintain a Whistleblower Policy, Standards of Conduct that apply to all employees, and a Code of Ethics for Senior Financial Officers.
-The Standards of Conduct outline employees' responsibilities to "promptly raise compliance and ethics questions and concerns" and provide a description of the types of questions and concerns that should be raised.
+The Standards of Conduct outline employees' responsibilities to promptly raise compliance and ethics questions and concerns, and provide a description of the types of questions and concerns that should be raised.
 Each employee receives training on and certifies understanding and acceptance of the Standards of Conduct at the inception of their employment and, thereafter, must certify their compliance with the Standards of Conduct at least once each year.

-Regulatory Oversight
+Legal and Regulatory Oversight

-Our business is subject to extensive regulation and supervision.
+Our business is subject to extensive federal laws, regulation and supervision.
 The laws and regulations to which we are subject cover all key aspects of our business, and directly and indirectly affect our product and service offerings, pricing, competitive position and strategic plan, relationship with members and third parties, capital structure, cash needs and uses, and information security.
 As discussed throughout this report, such laws and regulations can have a significant effect on key drivers of our results of operations, including, for example, our capital and liquidity, product and service offerings, risk management, and costs of compliance.

-The Finance Agency has regulatory authority over the FHLBanks and is charged with ensuring that each FHLBank carries out its housing and community development finance mission, remains adequately capitalized, operates in a safe and sound manner, and complies with Finance Agency regulations.
-The Finance Agency is headed by a Director who has authority to promulgate regulations and to make other decisions.
+The Finance Agency has regulatory authority over the FHLBanks and is charged with ensuring that each FHLBank carries out its liquidity provider and housing finance mission, remains adequately capitalized, operates in a safe and sound manner, and complies with Finance Agency regulations.
+The Finance Agency is headed by a Director who has authority to promulgate regulations and to make other supervisory decisions.

-To carry out these responsibilities, the Finance Agency conducts examinations of each FHLBank at least annually, as well as periodic reviews, and receives information on a daily or monthly basis relating to each FHLBank's activities, financial condition and operating results.
+To carry out these responsibilities, the Finance Agency conducts safety and soundness examinations of each FHLBank at least annually, as well as periodic reviews, and receives information on a daily or monthly basis relating to each FHLBank's activities, financial condition, and operating results.
+Each FHLBank also is examined for compliance with laws and regulations governing Housing and Community Development and Office of Minority and Women Inclusion activities and programs, and Fair Lending, Fair Housing and Consumer Protection.
 While an individual FHLBank has substantial discretion in governance and operational structure, the Finance Agency maintains broad supervisory and regulatory authority.
 In addition, the Comptroller General has authority to audit or examine the Finance Agency and the FHLBanks, to decide the extent to which the FHLBanks fairly and effectively fulfill the purposes of the FHLBank Act, and to review any audit, or conduct its own audit, of the financial statements of an FHLBank.